Pamurdock01/Napiat-2600/README.md

 To play the game, click on the Napiat_Game class and run the main method!

-This game was created for BlueJ by Jason Cole, and then reworked and modified by Peter Murdock.
+This game was created for BlueJ by Mr. Jason Cole, and then modified by Peter Murdock.
 This game uses two helper classes that were designed and written by Michael Kolling and David J. Barnes.

 Have fun!